-The Cloudera Navigator console provides a unified view of auditing, lineage, and other data management capabilities across all clusters managed by a given Cloudera Manager instance.
-That is, if the Cloudera Manager instance manages five clusters, the Cloudera Navigator console can obtain auditing, lineage, metadata management, and so on for the same five clusters.
+The Cloudera Navigator console provides a unified view of auditing, lineage, and other metadata management capabilities across all clusters managed by a given Cloudera Manager instance.
+That is, if the Cloudera Manager instance manages five clusters, the Cloudera Navigator console can obtain auditing, lineage, and other metadata for the same five clusters.
 Cloudera Navigator uses its technical metadata gathering feature to keep track of which cluster originates the data.